Costs grantholders can claim on a grant

 - costs to offset the carbon emissions generated by the essential travel.
 If carbon offsetting for travel is not part of your organisational sustainability strategy you can claim a similar level of costs for other sustainability initiatives, if your organisation has got our approval for them.

-We won't pay for the core infrastructure that your host organisation should provide, unless you're eligible to claim these costs under our overheads policy.
+We won't pay for the core infrastructure that your administering organisation should provide, unless you're eligible to claim these costs under our overheads policy.
 Examples of these costs include:

 - organisation-wide video conferencing packages

 - high-speed broadband

 - HD screens.